 From the beginning of residency, the NRTP promotes the integrated and parallel pursuit of clinical and research interests.
 This approach models a typical academic career, where research, clinical, and educational endeavors are pursued in concert.
 Dovetailing clinical and research missions fosters an integrated identity as a physician-scientist and promotes translational thinking about investigational approaches to psychiatric illness.

-PGY I & II
+Post Graduate Year I & II Overview

 In the first half of the residency training, NRTP residents focus on clinical training, finding a mentor and defining their scientific interests.
 There are 3 continuous months of protected research time in the PGY II year, as well as 3 months of service on an inpatient psychiatry research unit, one of the few of its kind in academia.

 The intern year consists of 6 months of internal medicine, 2 months of neurology, 1 month of child and adolescent psychiatry, and 3 months of adult inpatient psychiatry.
 Didactics are provided by each clinical service.
 During the first year, residents attend the NRTP Seminar, and begin to identify their research interests and mentor.

 Adult Inpatient Psychiatry

 The PGY II year provides the core training in acute care psychiatry.
 It includes 1 month of psychiatry emergency service, 2 months of the consult-liaison service, 2 months of substance abuse treatment training, 1 month-long rotation in geriatric psychiatry, 3 months of general inpatient psychiatry and 3 months of protected research time.